 The instruments unique design keeps him from having to bend over the guitars body while seated and keeps his back straight.

 Legg’s ergonomic instrument is reminiscent of the Klein guitar or Ovation Breadwinner; however it is more of an acoustic-electric style guitar, while the aforementioned are strictly electric instruments.

 The guitars body is made of two-piece swamp ash, with a cavity hollowed out before joining and then vented on the treble side cutaway.

 Legg states this flared soundhole helps with the out of phase coupling of the guitars sound chamber and opens out the high-end harmonics the instrument produces.

-John Renbourn, a British folk guitarist that was also at the festival said that Davey Graham, another British folk musician had traveled to Morocco and hung out with some of the local Oud players.
 The only way he could play music with them was to tune his guitar to DADGAD.
 Graham brought this tuning back to the U.K. and influenced a number of British and American folk musicians, including Paul Simon, Martin Carthy, Bert Jansch and Jimmy Page.
 This tuning has been popular ever since.

 For travel Legg had a velcro-topped board built that could break down in 3 sections to enable a setup that could be easily carried in a small package.

 modified Ovation Adamas with a super-shallow body and extra light strings to assist in the steel guitar-like bends that are common in his songs.

 Although Legg has stated in the past how much he appreciated the Ovation connection, his chronic back problems have since worsened with age.
 Therefore it is difficult for him to play the Adamas in concert.
-Hence he relies on the Puplett guitar.